 Note: This column is an invitational column written by Cyrille Hurstel of the Faire mieux avec moins in which he shows how to use the theory of constraints in regard to service processes.

-Chronicle and summary of “The Cash Machine: Using the Theory of Constraints for Sales Management”
+Book review and summary of “The Cash Machine: Using the Theory of Constraints for Sales Management”

 Chapter 1: On the grill